Groups for Undergraduates and Alumni

 Groups for Graduate Students and Faculty

-The Graduate Sociology Student Association organizes events for graduate students and represents graduate students on department committees.
+The Graduate Sociology Students’ Association (GSSA) represents the interest of graduate sociology students by serving as a liaison between students and the department to ensure that concerns are heard; and by organizing social and academic events throughout the year.
+The GSSA can be contacted at firstname.lastname@example.org.
 Teaching Assistants and graduate students teaching courses are members of CUPE 3902 unit 1.
 Faculty are represented by the University of Toronto Faculty Association.

 The department hosts a number of area groups that bring together faculty and graduate students working within specific Sociology subfields.
-These area groups meet several times a year, discussing each other’s work and sometimes inviting speakers from other universities.
-We currently have five active area groups.
-The group leaders announce their events to the entire department but you may also contact the faculty member who coordinates the group to join a specific group:
+These area groups typically meet several times a year, discussing each other’s work and sometimes inviting speakers from other universities.
+We currently have five active area groups, though some groups’ activity is on hold during the COVID-19 pandemic.
+The group leaders announce their events to the entire department but you may also contact the faculty member who coordinates the group to find out more about a specific group:

 - Theory Workshop: Professor Vanina Leschziner or Professor Dan Silver